aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/extract-inline-attachments-msg-files-java-aspose-email/_index.md

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/tutorial-page-section >}}
-# Extract Inline Attachments Java – MSG Files Using Aspose.Email
+# How to Read MSG Files and Extract Inline Attachments Java – Using Aspose.Email

 ## Introduction

-If you need to **extract inline attachments java** from Microsoft Outlook MSG files, you’ve come to the right place.
-Many developers struggle with reading Outlook msg java files because the format hides embedded images and documents inside the message body.
-In this tutorial we’ll walk through a clean, production‑ready solution that uses the Aspose.Email library for Java to locate, identify, and save those inline attachments.
+If you need to **how to read msg** files and pull out the embedded images or documents, you’ve landed in the right spot.
+Many developers encounter challenges when trying to read Outlook msg java files because the format nests inline attachments inside the message body.
+In this step‑by‑step Aspose Email Java tutorial we’ll show you a clean, production‑ready way to load an MSG, detect which attachments are inline, and save them to disk.

 By the end of this guide you’ll be able to:

-* Set up Aspose.Email for Java in a Maven project.
+* Set up the **Maven Aspose Email dependency** in a Java project.
 * **Read Outlook msg java** files and enumerate their attachments.
-* Detect which attachments are inline and write them to disk.
+* Detect which attachments are inline and write them to a folder of your choice.
-* Apply performance best practices for bulk processing.
+* Apply performance‑friendly practices for bulk processing.

 ## Quick Answers
 - **What does “inline attachment” mean?** An attachment that is embedded in the email body (e.g., images displayed within the message).